Filip7/workcd-go/README.md

 This will make workcd-go available as `wd` in your shell.
 Additional shell support when it happens, feel free to open a PR for support.

 Option `--binary-path` is available if you store the binary elsewhere.
+Option `--function-name` is available if you wish for the function to be named differently.
+Default is `wd`, but if you pass this option with `eval`, the function will be available as whatever you passed.

 Then reload your shell configuration: